Honda Civic Type R: FD2 (Japanese version)

-Exterior wise, the front bumper is wider and different from the standard Civic designed aerodynamically.
-The rear bumper features a diffuser built into the bumper and a large rear wing completes the aero package.
-Inside, the trademark black and red bucket seats are no longer made by Recaro as with previous versions but designed in-house by Honda.
-Also gone is the Momo made steering wheel, instead replaced by a Honda made version.
-The familiar red-on-black color scheme or black-on-black scheme is offered on Championship White and Super Platinum Metallic Silver while a black-on-black scheme with red stitching is for the Vivid Blue Pearl model only.
+Exterior-wise, the front bumper is wider and different from the standard Civic, with an aerodynamic design.
+The rear bumper features a built-in diffuser, and a large rear wing completes the aero package.
+Inside, the trademark black-and-red bucket seats are no longer made by Recaro as in previous versions, but are designed in-house by Honda.
+Also gone is the Momo- made steering wheel, replaced instead by a Honda-made version.
+The familiar red-on-black or black-on-black color scheme is offered on Championship White and Super Platinum Metallic Silver, while a black-on-black scheme with red stitching is available only on the Vivid Blue Pearl model.

-In October 2008, the Type R received new colors, those being Premium White Pearl, Premium Deep Violet Pearl and Crystal Black Pearl.
+In October 2008, the Type R received new colors: Premium White Pearl, Premium Deep Violet Pearl, and Crystal Black Pearl.
 The Vivid Blue Pearl color was dropped.

-In back to back tests, the Civic Type R (FD2) was on average 1 second quicker than the Integra Type-R (DC5) at the Tsukuba Circuit and four seconds faster at the longer Suzuka Circuit.
+In back to back tests, the Civic Type R (FD2) was on average 1 second quicker than the Integra Type R (DC5) at the Tsukuba Circuit and four seconds faster at the longer Suzuka Circuit.

-In a back-to-back test on the United Kingdom TV program Fifth Gear, the FD2 Type-R was three seconds quicker than the equivalent FN2 UK version around Castle Combe Circuit in wet conditions.
+In a back-to-back test on the United Kingdom TV program Fifth Gear, the FD2 Type R was three seconds quicker than the equivalent FN2 UK version around Castle Combe Circuit in wet conditions.
 However, the FN2 managed a 13.1 second quarter mile pass at Killarney Raceway.

-A total of 14,062 FD2 Civic Type R units were produced until it ceased production in August 2010 due to failure to meet the upcoming emission requirements.
-Following the previous success due to the introduction of the FN2 Civic Type R from Europe in 2009, another batch of FN2 Type R with minor updates was available in Japan from fall 2010.
+A total of 14,062 FD2 Civic Type R units were produced until production ceased in August 2010 due to failure to meet the upcoming emission requirements.
+Following the previous success of the FN2 Civic Type R introduced in Europe in 2009, another batch of FN2 Type R with minor updates became available in Japan from fall 2010.
 However, the engine was the same K20Z4 straight-4 as used in the European version.